This post contains affiliate links. If you buy through these links, I may earn a small commission.

 We have boards all around the perimeter of the asparagus patch.
 That does help quite a bit; we dug a trench and then set the boards in that trench.

 However, with the couch grass we have, it doesn’t help much because the roots just go deeper, get under the board and pop up in the bed.
 It would have been much better if we had grown the plants in a raised bed to start with.
 It is a good option worth considering when you start your own patch.

 Once we stop picking (and it is always hard to do that!) we leave the spears to grow into fronds.
 This will help us get a larger harvest next year.

 Spend the time before you plant your Asparagus bed to make it the very best you can.
 Make sure it is weed free and then keep it that way.
 An Asparagus bed can easily remain in the same place for twenty years.

 Asparagus is one of the earliest vegetables you can eat in the Spring and it is delicious.
-Steam it very lightly (as in for maybe 2 minutes) then enjoy.
+Steam it very lightly, then enjoy.
 It will be crunchy, firm and delicious!